 What Are the Biggest Social Media Channels

-Here are the biggest social media channels by the end of 2022 into 2023:
+Here are the biggest social media channels in 2023:

 As you can see Facebook remains at the top, but video is right up there in 2023 with YouTube.

 You can still see how Meta continues to dominate the top of social media with Facebook, WhatsApp, Instagram and Facebook Messenger.
-In what was a bad year for Meta, Facebook still comes out top at the end of 2022.
+Facebook still cames out top at the end of 2023.

 Some further insights in terms of how social channels are used worth noting are: